Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

-Meet the five leads of Extreme Job (극한직업) — their careers, their surprising backgrounds, and what they've done since the movie that broke Korean box office records.
+Meet the director and five leads of Extreme Job (극한직업) — their careers, surprising backgrounds, and what they've done since the movie that broke Korean box office records.

 👉 This is Part 3 of a 3-part series on Extreme Job.